Simple to prepare, this tri-color pasta salad is the best ever! The creamy dressing, with a hint of pesto, is so flavorful and delicious!

 - Cook the pasta in a large pot of boiling, salted water according to package directions.
 Drain and coat with the Caesar dressing while still warm.

 - Add the rest of the ingredients, except for the pine nuts and extra basil.
 Toss well to combine.
 Add additional salt and pepper to taste, if needed.

 - Refrigerate until ready to serve (4-8 hours).
 If the pasta salad seems dry after refrigerating, add a little more Caesar dressing and stir to combine.
 Before serving, top with pine nuts and fresh basil, if desired.

-I’ve subbed unsalted sunflower seeds for the pine nuts before with good results (although pine nuts are my preference; love them!).
+Pine Nuts: I've subbed unsalted sunflower seeds for the pine nuts before with good results (although pine nuts are my preference; love them!).

-You can use regular tomatoes in place of the Roma; I like to give them a light squeeze over the sink after slicing in half to get rid of a bit of water before adding them to the salad.
+Tomatoes: you can use regular tomatoes in place of the Roma; I like to give them a light squeeze over the sink after slicing in half to get rid of a bit of water before adding them to the salad.

-The original recipe called for 2 teaspoons sauté spice (equal parts black pepper, salt and garlic powder).
-I’ve scaled that amount down over the years and broken it out into separate ingredients in the recipe.
+Spices: the original recipe called for 2 teaspoons sauté spice (equal parts black pepper, salt and garlic powder).
+I've scaled that amount down over the years and broken it out into separate ingredients in the recipe.

 Recipe Source: from my Aunt Marilyn